bcgsc/mavis/docs/source/reference.rst

         ...
     }

-This reference file can be generated from any database with the necessary information.
+The provided files were generated with :ref:`Ensembl <Yates-2016>`, however it can be generated from any database with the necessary information so long as the above :term:`JSON` structure is respected.

 .. _generate-reference-annotations: